stefanospin7/PersonalTemplateAndStuff-iOs/README.md

 # PersonalTemplate
-This repo contains just some custom stuff I made in SwiftUI
+This repo contains just some custom stuff I made in SwiftUI and some solutions for common problems in SwiftUI